enyo/opentip/readme.md

 Installation
 ------------

-The easies and recommended way to install *opentip* is with [ender]:
+The easiest and recommended way to install *opentip* is with [ender]:

 ```bash
 $ ender build opentip